MalRadar/popularapps/AdditionalFindings/readme.md

 Understanding the favorability of categories across regions can serve as a guide for developers in designing and promoting apps.
 Developers should be aware that categories have diverse levels of popularity across regions.
 Further, since the preference for different categories varies from region to region, it is also important for developers to choose the right regional market.

+3.rating-boxplot.pdf
+It illustrates the boxplot of the distribution of user ratings for all popular apps by region, where regions are listed in descending order of average ratings.
+The red line indicates the median and the blue line denotes the mean.
+Overall, the average rating of popular apps in each region ranges from 4.0 to 4.6.
+The country with the highest average rating is Montserrat, with a mean rating about 4.55 and a median rating of 5.0, and the country with the lowest average rating is Turkey.
+The potential influential factors for this diversity have been articulated in the paper.